Phyllis Randall: Biography

 Randall grew up in Denver and moved to Ashburn, Virginia from Colorado in the early 1990s.
-She began her career as a mental-health counselor, working with juvenile and adult offenders both in and outside of incarceration.
+She began her career as a mental health counselor, working with juvenile and adult offenders both in and outside of incarceration.
 Governor Tim Kaine, a Democrat, appointed her chair of the Virginia Fair Housing Board, a role she continued in under Republican Governor Bob McDonnell.
 Democratic Governor Terry McAuliffe appointed her chair of the State Board of Corrections.

 Randall ran unsuccessfully for Loudoun County school board in 2003 and for district supervisor in 2007 before being elected chair at-large in 2015.
 In the four-way race that year, Randall defeated the incumbent Scott York as well as the other challengers, winning with 37% of the vote.
 Her election made Randall the first African American woman in Virginia’s history to be an elected chair of a county board, as well as becoming one of the first two African Americans to serve on the Loudoun County Board of Supervisors, along with Sterling District Supervisor Koran Saines.

 She was re-elected in 2019, overseeing a growing jurisdiction which by 2019 had 413,000 residents.
 With 56% of the vote, she defeated Republican John Whitbeck, despite Whitbeck fundraising more than $950,000 to Randall’s $616,000 in the last reporting period before the election.

 Also in 2019, Randall was the defendant in a lawsuit, Davison v.
 Randall, that established public officials may not block constituents on government social media accounts, as a matter of First Amendment rights.
 The United States Court of Appeals for the Fourth Circuit decision found that Randall had converted her Facebook page into a public forum by inviting, in a post she wrote, “ANY Loudoun citizen on ANY issues, request, criticism, complement or just your thoughts” as well as encouraging constituents to use her “county Facebook page” to contact her.
 Consequently, the court said, when she deleted a critical post alleging corruption by the county board and blocked its author, she violated the poster’s First Amendment rights.
 Randall tried to justify her actions by claiming her Facebook page was "private" despite using her government-paid Chief of Staff to administer the page.
-Use of a public official for private purposes constitutes a crime in Loudoun County.
 The case drew particular attention because at the time US President Donald Trump was also blocking critics on social media.

 Randall lives in Lansdowne, Virginia.
 She is married with two children.